ldtalent/ngeis-laravel-unable-to-open-file-for-reading/README.md

 3. Generate the application key using the following command php artisan key:generate
 4. run npm install
 5 .
-And Finally serve your project using the follwoing command php artisan serve.
+And Finally serve your project using the following command php artisan serve.